O-Yoroi Taisho

 Sarashi

-Waraji Sandals & Tabi Socks by Iron Mountain Armory
+Uwa-Obi (Outer Belt) by Iron Mountain Armory

-Extra Design Options
+Extra Customization Options

 Gashira (Officer):

-Crafting Time: 25 to 35 Days.
+Crafting Time: 20 to 35 Days.

 Materials Used: Bowl style kabuto, steel construction, traditional brocade, hemp, quality cotton, brass, copper fittings with genuine leather & and some synthetic materials might be used. (materials may differ depending on model)